-Although Theorem \ref{thm:generalization concentration} and Remark \ref{rem:generalization concentration} provide a general idea how to choose $\cG$ for measuring concentration, it still remains unclear how to solve the empirical concentration problem \eqref{eq:empirical opt concentration label uncertainty} for a specific perturbation metric.
-This section presents a heuristic algorithm for estimating the optimal value of \eqref{eq:empirical opt concentration label uncertainty} when the metric is $\ell_2$-norm or $\ell_\infty$-norm.
-More specifically, we choose $\cG$ as the collection of union of balls for $\ell_2$-norm distance metric (union of hypercubes for $\ell_\infty$-norm).
-It is worth noting that such choices of $\cG$ satisfy the condition required for the generalization of concentration theorem, since they are universal approximators for any set and the VC-dimensions of both $\cG$ and $\cG_\epsilon$ are both bounded (see \citet{eisenstat2007vc} and \citet{devroye2013probabilistic}).
-The formal definitions of union of balls and union of hypercubes are given as follows:
+\shortsection{Concentration Estimation Algorithm} Although Remark \ref{rem:generalization concentration} provides a general idea how to choose $\cG$ for measuring concentration, it does not indicate how to solve the empirical concentration problem \eqref{eq:empirical opt concentration label uncertainty} for a specific perturbation metric.
+This section presents a heuristic algorithm for estimating the least-expansive subset for optimization problem \eqref{eq:empirical opt concentration label uncertainty} when the metric is $\ell_2$-norm or $\ell_\infty$-norm.
+We choose $\cG$ as a union of balls for the $\ell_2$-norm distance metric and set $\cG$ as a union of hypercubes for $\ell_\infty$-norm (see Appendix \ref{sec:formal def} for the formal definition of union of $\ell_p$-balls).
+It is worth noting that such choices of $\cG$ satisfy the condition required for Theorem \ref{thm:formal rem gen concentration}, since they are universal approximators for any set and the VC-dimensions of both $\cG$ and $\cG_\epsilon$ are both bounded (see \citet{eisenstat2007vc} and \citet{devroye2013probabilistic}).